 McCaskill, Slay condemn pastor's plans to burn Quran

-U.S. Sen. Claire McCaskill, D-Mo., today condemned the plans of a Florida pastor, Terry Jones, to burn copies of the Quran on Saturday, the ninth anniversary of the 9/11 terrorist attacks.
-McCaskill made her remarks in response to a question at a news conference today on local veterans’ issues.
+This article first appeared in the St. Louis Beacon, Sept.
+9, 2010 - U.S. Sen. Claire McCaskill, D-Mo., today condemned the plans of a Florida pastor, Terry Jones, to burn copies of the Quran on Saturday, the ninth anniversary of the 9/11 terrorist attacks.
+McCaskill made her remarks in response to a question at a news conference today on local veterans issues.

 "I don't know how anybody in the name of God would want to endanger the lives of American soldiers," the senator said, referring to the outcry already underway among some Muslims abroad.

 "That's not my religion," McCaskill added, while calling on Muslims around the world to understand that because of the United States' constitutionally protected freedoms, "this nut had the right to do this."

 "I'm sick to my stomach that he would jeopardize American soldiers," said McCaskill who also referred to Islam as a peaceful religion "with a few bad guys."

 St. Louis Mayor Francis Slay also weighed in today, writing on his blog: "The Florida pastor has every legal right to burn a book, even though millions of people, including many St. Louisans, regard that book as holy. ...
 I have the right to say that his doing so would be outrageous, despicable and wrong."

 The mayor emailed his outrage to 12,000 supporters.

 But McCaskill also condemned all the media coverage of the Gainesville pastor's plans, noting that Jones represents a small church and "a fringe element."